The Candle’s Flame

 A passerby defies a flaming house

-to save a child
+to save a child, and dies.

-A stately raptor stoops to capture
+A stately raptor stoops

-a fledging duckling from its place
+to snatch a fledgling duckling from its place

-beside the hen that must await
+beside the hen who must await

 her dwindling brood’s eventual fate.

-Nearby three eaglets will survive
+Nearby, three eaglets will survive

-Transcendental meditation,
+transcendental meditation,

 Holy grace and dispensation,